bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 </script>
 ```

-Tokens rendered by `{{settings.storefront_api.token}}` are non-JWT tokens that can only be used for same-origin requests.

 ### Authenticating with a JWT

 JWT tokens for authenticating cross-origin requests to the Storefront API can be created using the [Storefront API Token endpoint](https://developer.bigcommerce.com/api-reference/storefront/storefront-token-api/api-token/createtoken):